ekam230/coinmarketcap-for-google-docs/README.md

 # google-cmc

-Integrated script for google docs (sheets) for download all information from coinmarketcap.com
+Integrated script for google apps (sheets) for download all information from coinmarketcap.com and bilaxy.com

 ## Instalation